Professor Maria Rosa Antognazza

 - Alsted and Leibniz on God, the Magistrate and the Millennium.
 Texts edited with introduction and commentary by Maria Rosa Antognazza and Howard Hotson.
 Wiesbaden: Harrassowitz, 1999.

 The Oxford Handbook of Leibniz.
-Oxford: Oxford University Press, Forthcoming 2017.
+Oxford: Oxford University Press, 2018.

-For a complete list of publications, please see Maria's full research profile.
+For a complete list of publications, please see her full research profile.

 Expertise and public engagement